0n0w1c/Ore-ganizer/readme.md

 Take control of your resources!

 Introduces new versions of the pumpjack, electric and big electric mining drills,
-which spawns the selected resource when placed.
+which spawn the selected resource when placed.

 Shortcut to hide and disable the resource selector button.